 Data compression aims to reduce the size of data in a way that maximally preserves the original raw data before compression.
-This problem has recently been addressed via neural models [20], [21] which can achieve more nuanced compression policies than rigidly defined algorithms or encoding schemes.
+This problem has recently been addressed via neural models [21], [22] which can achieve more nuanced compression policies than rigidly defined algorithms or encoding schemes.
 These approaches may offer promise for complex compression tasks, such as for high-entropy data or intricately structured data formats, at the expense of increased performance overhead or limited generalization power over legacy approaches.

 Our work leverages LLMs, which are treated as a black box with minimal interpretability from input prompt to output response.
 Our approach is based on the view that the model weights of an LLM represent a compressed representation of its training data and can thus serve as a compression mechanism for input data via strategic prompting.
 Motivated by fundamental constraints on input token counts [8] and request counts to an LLM, we explore the compression capabilities of LLMs in both lossless and lossy paradigms on both text-to-text and text-to-code tasks.
+While our results are not overwhelmingly impressive relative to legacy lossless techniques, they warrant additional exploration of meta-prompting for semantic compression capabilities.